postmodern/pix_fmt.cr/README.md

 # pix_fmt.cr

-A [Crystal] library for working with different pixel formats, such as RGB, RGBA, HSL, HSV, YUV, and YUYV.
+A [Crystal] library for working with different pixel formats, such as RGB, RGBA, BGR, HSL, HSV, YUV, and YUYV.

 ## Features

 * RGB
 * RGBA
+* BGR
 * HSV
 * HSL
 * YUV